bioeconometrician/bioeconometrician.github.io/_posts/2016-07-18-bookreview_scienceofshakespeare.md

 For both Shakespeare lovers and those interested in the history of science I highly recommend *The Science of Shakespeare*.
 After reading the book, one will have a new take on some of plays, especially *Hamlet*, as well as some of the characters, like Edmond and Hotspur, as well as a better understanding of how the age in which Shakespeare lived coincided with important events in the chronology of scientific advancements.

+> So fared another clerk with astronomy; / He walked into the meadows for to pry / Into the stars, to learn what should befall, / Until into a clay-pit he did fall; / He saw not that.

 * * *

 [^1]: Note that the word 'scientist' is an anachronism both etymologically (the word was coined in 1833 by William Whewell) but also conceptually as individuals who we would regard as scientists like Galileo or Copernicus thought of themselves as 'natural philosophers' and did not draw clear distinctions between true astronomy and other artistic forms.